twandylue/dotnet-formatter-in-GitHooks/README.md

 Introduce how to use dotnet format in Git Hooks.

+> Check coding format with `.editorconfig` in CI pipelines in GitLab.
+> See [my demo project in GitLab](https://gitlab.com/my-group1177/format-in-ci-demo) for more details.

 ## Prerequisite

 - dotnet sdk >= 6.0 (Already including `dotnet format` in default)